clareaulab/clareau-lab-website-old/join/index.md

 Responsibilities and positions vary depending on experience, educational background, and research interests.
 If you think that you may be a good fit for the lab, please reach out!

+{% include section.html %}

+## Philosophy

+Our mission as a lab is to train and develop the next generation of scientific leaders.
+Whether you see yourself continuing in academia, building your own startup, teaching, pursuing science policy, or are trying to figure it out, we will help you attain the skills and expertise needed to excel in the next phase of your career.

+In this pursuit, we are committed to ensuring that the environment in the lab is inclusive of individuals from diverse socio-economic, educational, and cultural backgrounds.
+**We will always prioritize people over projects**.

 ## Interested in joining?

 {%